LonelyLiaR/nameless/README.md

 {
   "BLOG_TITLE": "This is Blog's title",
-  "USERNAME": "Enter your GitHub username in this place", "REPO": "Enter the articles store repo name, default USERNAME.github.io", "SOCIAL_LIST": {
+  "USERNAME": "Enter your GitHub username in this place", "REPO": "Enter the posts store repo name, default USERNAME.github.io", "SOCIAL_LIST": {
     "Social name": "url"
   },